apache/flink-statefun/docs/concepts/logical.md

 ## Function Address

 In a local environment, the address of an object is the same as a reference to it.
-But in a Stateful Function's application, function instances are virtual and their runtime location is not exposed to the user.
+But in a Stateful Functions application, function instances are virtual and their runtime location is not exposed to the user.
-Instead, an ``Address`` is used to reference a specific stateful function in the system..
+Instead, an ``Address`` is used to reference a specific stateful function in the system.

 <p class="text-center">
     <img width="80%" src="{{ site.baseurl }}/fig/concepts/address.svg"/>